-This section describes how real numbers are represented in floating-point format in the x87 FPU and the SSE and SSE2 floating-point instructions.
+This section describes how real numbers are represented in floating-point format in x87 FPU and SSE/SSE2/SSE3 floating-point instructions.
 It also introduces terms such as normalized numbers, denormalized numbers, biased exponents, signed zeros, and NaNs.
 Readers who are already familiar with floating-point processing techniques and the IEEE Standard 754 for Binary Floating-Point Arithmetic may wish to skip this section.

-4.8.1.
-Real Number System
+4.8.1 Real Number System

-As shown in Figure 4-9, the real-number system comprises the continuum of real numbers from minus infinity $(-\infty)$ to plus infinity $(+\infty)$.
+As shown in Figure 4-10, the real-number system comprises the continuum of real numbers from minus infinity $(-\infty)$ to plus infinity $(+\infty)$ .

 Because the size and number of registers that any computer can have is limited, only a subset of the real-number continuum can be used in real-number (floating-point) calculations.
-As shown at the bottom of Figure 4-9, the subset of real numbers that the IA-32 architecture supports represents an approximation of the real number system.
+As shown at the bottom of Figure 4-10, the subset of real numbers that the IA-32 architecture supports represents an approximation of the real number system.
 The range and precision of this real-number subset is determined by the IEEE Standard 754 floating-point formats.

-4.8.2.
-Floating-Point Format
+4.8.2 Floating-Point Format

 To increase the speed and efficiency of real-number computations, computers and microprocessors typically represent real numbers in a binary floating-point format.
-In this format, a real number has three parts: a sign, a significand, and an exponent (see Figure 4-10).
+In this format, a real number has three parts: a sign, a significand, and an exponent (see Figure 4-11).

 The sign is a binary value that indicates whether the number is positive (0) or negative (1).
 The significand has two parts: a 1-bit binary integer (also referred to as the J-bit) and a binary fraction.
 The integer-bit is often not represented, but instead is an implied value.
-The exponent is a binary integer that represents the base-2 power that the significand is multiplied by.
+The exponent is a binary integer that represents the base-2 power by which the significand is multiplied.

 Table 4-5 shows how the real number 178.125 (in ordinary decimal format) is stored in IEEE Standard 754 floating-point format.
 The table lists a progression of real number notations that leads to the single-precision, 32-bit floating-point format.
-In this format, the significand is normalized (see Section 4.8.2.1., "Normalized Numbers") and the exponent is biased (see Section 4.8.2.2., "Biased Exponent").
+In this format, the significand is normalized (see Section 4.8.2.1, "Normalized Numbers") and the exponent is biased (see Section 4.8.2.2, "Biased Exponent").
 For the single-precision floating-point format, the biasing constant is +127.

-Figure 4-9.
+Figure 4-10.
 Binary Real Number System

-Figure 4-10.
+Figure 4-11.
 Binary Floating-Point Format

-Table 1 of float and 1 loaning 1 of the float and 1 Notation Value Ordinary Decimal 178.125 178.125 Scientific Decimal 1.78125E 10 2 1.78125E 10 2 Scientific Binary 1.0110010001E 2 111 Scientific Binary (Biased Exponent) 1.0110010001E 2 10000110 IEEE Single-Precision Format Sign Biased Exponent Normalized Significand 0 10000110 01100100010000000000000000000000000000
+i and i or i road and i road i i grant i and i road i i grant Notation Value Ordinary Decimal 178.125 178.125 Scientific Decimal 1.78125E 10 2 1.78125E 10 2 Scientific Binary 1.0110010001E 2 111 Scientific Binary (Biased Exponent) 1.0110010001E 2 10000110 IEEE Single-Precision Format Sign Biased Exponent Normalized Significand 0 10000110 01100100010000000000000 1.
+(Implied)